 - Main gates open at 5 p.m., entrance to the show seating area opens at 5:30 p.m.
 Performances start at 7:30 p.m.

 Lake Tahoe Shakespeare Festival for Children

-There will be several free performances of Two Gentlemen of Verona at Sand Harbor and also around the Reno/Tahoe area offered through the D.G.
+There will be several free performances of A Midsummer Night's Dream at Sand Harbor and also around the Reno/Tahoe area offered through the D.G.
 Menchetti Young Shakespeare Program.
 Places and times are on the online schedule.
-There will be one Reno performance on August 6, at 7:30 p.m. at the Robert Z. Hawkins Amphitheater in Bartley Ranch Regional Park.
-Even though they are free, you must reserve tickets because of limited seating at the amphitheater.
+There will be one Reno performance on August 5, at 7:30 p.m. at the Robert Z. Hawkins Amphitheater in Bartley Ranch Regional Park.
+Even though these performances are free, you must reserve tickets because of limited seating at the various venues.
 Call (775) 298-0163 if you are requesting tickets for a group of 10 or more.

 Lake Tahoe Shakespeare Festival Membership

 The Lake Tahoe Shakespeare Festival is a non-profit organization "established for the cultural benefit and enjoyment of all residents and visitors to our region.
 We strive to plan, produce and advocate the finest cultural events at Lake Tahoe while educating future generations on the importance of including theatre, music and art in their everyday lives."
 Everyone is invited to become a member and support the work of this cultural organization.

 The Sand Harbor venue for the Lake Tahoe Shakespeare Festival is in Lake Tahoe Nevada State Park.
 To get there from Reno, take the Mt.
 Rose Highway (Nevada 431) to Incline Village, turn left on Nevada 28 and drive six miles to the park entrance.
 The Festival website has detailed directions on getting to Sand Harbor from various locations.
 Carpooling is recommended as parking is limited.